 - Place webcam/camera on a steady tripod

 - Tripod set to a height of approximately 3ft/1m

 - Position tripod to be square with (perpendicular to) cello

 - Cello should be located within direct center of camera frame

 - Webcams and cameras on mobile phones have the least distortion in center

 - Use natural lighting from window to illuminate cello & player

-- e.g., north/west-facing window will yield soft light in morning
+- e.g., north-facing window will yield soft light throughout the day

 - Distance of tripod should be enough to see bow hold at extreme extent of

 - This helps observing the bow’s tip through each stroke